thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day2/README.md

 test it in running local nginx container on grease-monkey and access it:
 `docker run -d -p $(expr $( ech: ${USER} | sed "s/room//") + 8080):80 --name=${USER} nginx`
-You should able to visit http://grease-monkey:[your port number]
+You should able to visit http://grease-monkey:[your_port_number]

 As a DevSecOps team member you have access to source code of the app.
-Go to `~/VMCwithHCX-Tanzu/Tanzu/VMs2POD` directory.
+Go to `~/VMCwithHCX-Tanzu/Tanzu/VMs2PODs` directory.
 If you are brave enough, you can modify some artefacts like: `~/VMCwithHCX-Tanzu/Tanzu/VMs2PODs/containers/html/index.html`
 If you get lost or confused, reclone repo in order to start from scratch